| (previously known as Phalaena pueritia) SPILOMELINAE, CRAMBIDAE, PYRALOIDEA | (donherbisonevans@yahoo.com) and Bart Hacobian & Stella Crossley |

 The adult moth of this species is pale brown, with complex white markings edged in dark brown over each wing, including a long hook-shaped mark near the tornus of each hindwing.
 It has a long brown and white abdomen.
 In its resting position, it holds its antennae swept back over the forewings.
 The moth has a wingspan of about 3 cms.

-The species is found over tropical south-east Asia, including :
+The species has been found over tropical south-east Asia, including :

 as well as in Australia in